Bird flu infections in dairy workers went undetected, new study shows

 “They are really looking retrospectively, helping us learn, but they’re not going to be called cases,” said Dr. Demetre Daskalakis, director of the CDC’s National Center for Immunization and Respiratory Diseases.

-The CDC said the findings of the study — including limited use of PPE by dairy workers and lack of awareness of the infection in cattle — point to the need for more education of this vulnerable group.
+The CDC said the findings of the study — including limited use of PPE by dairy workers and lack of awareness of the infection in cattle — point to the need for more outreach to this vulnerable group.

 “These were farms with known infected cows,” Daskalakis said.
 “So it was really about the fact that they didn’t have the awareness that they had any sick cows that they were working with, even though they were in environments where sick cows were known.”